Agile Coaches have many Complementary Roles (Please refer to Lysa Adkins's Agile Coaching Competency Framework

 - Perceives what matters to the client

-- Ask questions that reveals the client’s intentions
+- Ask questions that reveal the client’s intentions

 - Bring the client back to what is important